 About one third of all people have poor credit ratings due to debt.
 Money problems are quite common, unfortunately, to both the young and old as it can often follow a family from generation to generation.
 Poor financial decisions can haunt you the rest of your life if you are not careful.
 Listed below are four ways to fix your money problems for the rest of your life.

 It is not about how much money you make in life.
 It is about how much money you spend instead.
 Live within your means.
 Do not take out loans if you can avoid it.
 If you only have five thousand dollars in the bank and you need a new car because your vehicle finally bit the dust, buy a used one instead.
 Keep your loans at a minimum and you will be fine.

 Keep Only One Credit Card on Hand for Emergencies

 How many people do you know with money problems that have five or six credit cards in their wallet?
 Perhaps this is why they are in debt in the first place.
 The interest rates on credit cards are so high that you will be paying them off well into retirement if you are just making the minimum payments.
-Only keep one credit card for emergencies and you won’t find yourself buried in debt any longer.
+Only keep one credit card for emergencies (definitely look into consolidating all your credit cards if you have multiple) and you won’t find yourself buried in debt any longer.

 Sell Away Your Debt

 There are companies that will purchase your outstanding debt from agencies.
 Why do they do this?
 Because they can buy it for pennies on the dollar.
 When they do this, they just want to make a bit of a profit at the end when you finally have to pay them off.
 This could mean your debt being cut in half.
 It wouldn’t be the worst thing if you sell a judgment of your debt to one of these agencies.